nunobbras/react-native-macos-full-example/README.md

 #A Desktop OSX application done with react native that integrates native (objective-C) code.
+It also integrate with a REST backend.

-###Using the fabulous react-native-macos and some local, objective-C inspector
+###Using the fabulous react-native-macos and some local, objective-C code.

 This code is an app used as MVP for a company that didn't worked out.